 Due to the nature of optics, prime lenses are intrinsically less complicated than zooms.
 While a zoom lens might need a myriad of elements, groups, and moving parts, prime lenses are uniquely optimized for maximum performance at a single focal length.
 When compared to zoom lenses, prime lenses nearly always offer superior image quality, lighter weight, smaller size, lower cost, and vastly better low-light performance.

-We’ve briefly covered the most prominent reason to buy a prime, better image quality, but let’s get into it a bit deeper.
+I’ve briefly covered the most prominent reason to buy a prime, better image quality, but let’s get into it a bit deeper.

 Distortion, chromatic aberration, diffraction; these are all optical aberrations that photographers really hate.
 They cloud the image, distract from the end product, and make otherwise good photos ugly.
 They’re also, coincidentally, exacerbated by an increase in the number of lens elements through which light must pass.

-Zoom lenses are packed with way more elements than your typical prime, including moving elements that further complicate things.
+Zoom lenses are packed with many more elements than your typical prime, including moving elements that further complicate things.
 As light passes through these elements it becomes degraded and distorted, introducing the previously mentioned and unwanted optical aberrations.
 To correct for this, optical engineers introduce even more glass in the form of corrective elements.
 The end result is a massively complicated assemblage of glass that produces nothing more than a decent image.

 Prime lenses, on the other hand, are extremely precise.
 Designing for a single focal length allows the designers to create a lens that’s completely tuned to produce optimum sharpness, contrast, and performance with no compromise to image quality.